NatanVilchis/termuxtex/README.en.md

 ### Command 1) lualatex2ca (recommended)
 This command automatically compiles and opens the PDF generated file. <br>
-You must first write lualatex2ca followed by the main file name in LaTeX <b> WITHOUT the .tex extension </ b> <br>
+You must first write lualatex2ca followed by the main file name in LaTeX <b> WITHOUT the .tex extension </b> <br>

 Example: <br>
 ````